We have five factories and 19 years of experience in plant extracts

 - Hormonal contraceptives: Bioflavonoids can affect the metabolism of certain hormones, potentially reducing the effectiveness of hormonal contraceptives.

-It is essential to consult a healthcare professional before taking Citrus bioflavonoids if you are on any medications, particularly those listed above.
+It is essential to consult a healthcare professional before taking citrus bioflavonoids if you are on any medications, particularly those listed above.

 7.3 Pregnancy and Lactation

-The safety of Citrus bioflavonoids during pregnancy and lactation has not been well-established.
+The safety of citrus bioflavonoids during pregnancy and lactation has not been well-established.
 Some studies suggest that high doses of certain bioflavonoids may have adverse effects on fetal development or breastfeeding infants.
-Therefore, it is recommended to avoid or limit the consumption of Citrus bioflavonoids during pregnancy and lactation, or to consult a healthcare professional for guidance.
+Therefore, it is recommended to avoid or limit the consumption of citrus bioflavonoids during pregnancy and lactation, or to consult a healthcare professional for guidance.

 7.4 Dosage Considerations

-While Citrus bioflavonoids are generally safe when consumed in moderate amounts through a balanced diet, excessive intake may lead to potential side effects.
+While citrus bioflavonoids are generally safe when consumed in moderate amounts through a balanced diet, excessive intake may lead to potential side effects.
 Some possible side effects of high doses of bioflavonoids include gastrointestinal issues, such as diarrhea, abdominal pain, and nausea.
-To minimize the risk of side effects, it is important to follow the recommended dietary intake levels for Citrus bioflavonoids and avoid exceeding these amounts.
+To minimize the risk of side effects, it is important to follow the recommended dietary intake levels for citrus bioflavonoids and avoid exceeding these amounts.

 7.5 Quality and Purity of Supplements